 • Participation is tracked anonymously to show how many people are currently taking part.

-Yes, Sit-In! is compatible with Firefox for Android (though unfortunately not with iOS).
+Yes, Sit-In! is compatible with Firefox for Android (though unfortunately not with iphone/iOS).
 To get started, download the Firefox browser from the Play Store on your Android device, if you haven’t already.

 • Once Firefox is installed, open it.